Session Types Available for the MSS Annual Meeting

 Posters are visual presentations of research work illustrating a research question, methods and outcomes.
 Posters will be displayed during scheduled time slots and presenters will discuss their research with other meeting attendees.
 Audio-visual not available.

-Three Minute Thesis (3MT) Competition for Graduate and Undergraduate Students
+Three Minute Thesis (3MT) Competition

-Three Minute Thesis (3MT) is a research communication competition that challenges students to describe their research topic and its significance in just 3 minutes to a general audience.
+Three Minute Thesis (3MT) is a research communication competition that challenges presenters to describe their research topic and its significance in just 3 minutes to a general audience.
 3MT was developed by the University of Queensland (UQ) and has spread to over 18 countries and 200 universities worldwide.
-Students are allowed to use one static slide, and no additional transitions, animation, embedded video, or props.
+Presenters are allowed to use one static slide, and no additional transitions, animation, embedded video, or props.
 Presentations are all spoken word, and exclude songs and theatrical performances Background, examples, and “How To’s” available at https://threeminutethesis.uq.edu.au/.
 Students who participate in 3MT will receive rules and instructions for the competition from the session presider.
 The competition is judged and prizes are awarded!

 Closed Sessions